 The time-share industry is trying to shed its reputation for high-pressure sales tactics.
-ARDA members are required to sign a code of ethics that says solicitations should “not convey a false sense of urgency through reference to or use of false conditions, restrictions or time limits.”
+ARDA requires its members to sign a code of ethics that states they should not convey a false sense of urgency through reference to or use of false conditions, restrictions, or time limits.
 It also stipulates that time-share companies provide “fair, meaningful and effective disclosure” of the terms of the purchase.

 “Our members are committed to the highest standards and ethical behavior in vacation resort development,” says Howard Nusbaum, ARDA’s president.

-Although the time-share industry’s self-reported customer satisfaction numbers are high — they held steady at 83 percent in 2012 and have fluctuated between 82 percent and 84 percent over the past decade — Nusbaum says that the industry is concerned about the negatives.
-To that end, it runs a Web site, VacationBetter.org, that’s designed to help consumers unfamiliar with time share and vacation ownership.
+Although the time-share industry reports high customer satisfaction numbers, with an 83 percent satisfaction rate in 2012 and fluctuations between 82 percent and 84 percent over the past decade, Nusbaum says that the industry is concerned about the negatives.
+To address this, it operates a website, VacationBetter.org, designed to assist consumers unfamiliar with time share and vacation ownership.